STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Method

 \subsection{Stepwise Graph-driven Rationale Learning}

-The induced STSGs represent the spatial-temporal structure of videos, providing a wealth of fine-grained visual details and dynamic interactions for compositional learning.
-However, the intricate nature of these graph structures renders it impractical to directly apprehend and integrate them into the reasoning mechanisms of models \cite{yun2024compositional,li2023variational}, whether as inputs or outputs.
-Motivated by the insight that natural language reasoning tasks can be generated from a structured knowledge graph \cite{jin2024graph,zhou2024enhancing}, we propose a multi-step reasoning path sampling method to compose visual semantics of nodes and edges into structured, compositional question-answer, while simultaneously producing step-to-step CoT rationales reflecting an explicit reasoning process for graph-inferable answers.
+The induced STSGs represent the spatio-temporal structure of videos, providing a wealth of fine-grained visual details and dynamic interactions for compositional learning.
+However, the intricate nature of these graph structures renders it impractical to directly apprehend and integrate them into the reasoning mechanisms of models, whether as inputs or outputs \cite{yun2024compositional,li2023variational}.
+Motivated by the insight that reasoning tasks can be generated from a structured hierarchical graph \cite{jin2024graph,zhou2024enhancing,li2021adaptive}, we propose a multi-step reasoning path sampling method to compose visual semantics of nodes and edges into structured compositional question-answer, while simultaneously producing step-to-step CoT rationales which reflect an explicit reasoning process for graph-inferable answers.
 Finally, We implement explicit rationales supervision, where both the answers and their corresponding rationales are integrated into the training objective, thereby enhancing model's compositional reasoning.

 \textbf{Multi-step Reasoning Path Sampling}.
 Considering that each node on STSG represents a visual semantic in videos, any pair of connected nodes can form a single-step visual question.
-To leverage these simple sub-questions for the construction of more complex, multi-step reasoning tasks, we sample diverse reasoning paths connecting multiple nodes and edges on the graph, where the path's length corresponds to the number of reasoning steps involved.
-Adjusting the length allows fine-tuning the reasoning depth, balancing simple queries with complex, multi-step tasks.
+To facilitate the construction of intricate multi-step reasoning tasks, we sample diverse reasoning paths that traverse multiple nodes and edges across the graph.
+The length of each path, corresponding to the number of reasoning steps, enables precise control over task complexity, allowing for a balanced integration of straightforward queries and advanced multi-step reasoning challenges.